jimmoffitt/pi-adventures/README.md

 + Make back-ups of Pi SD card.
 + Verify that packages, gems and other environmental pieces are readily available and ready to roll.
 Start making installs, and make sure things like gemset files are up-to-date and actually helpful.
 + Make 'laptop-dev' --> 'pi-test' iteration easier, faster.

+## Project design details

+[] Set-up listening for Austin area gauges.
+[] When they Tweet, have @iot_tweeter tweet.
+[] Then send me an email...
+[] That's it.

+[] Listening details:
+[] All rules have from: clause
+[] All rules have geo-clause
+[] All rules have domain specific hashtags, keywords, and urls.

+from:USGSTexas_Flood
+profile_region:TX profile_locality:Austin
+point_radius:[-97.7435 30.2678 25mi]

+Domain attributues:
+  keywords: "Flood,Rain,Storm,Damage,Help"
+  hastags: "#txwx,#usgs"

+[] Stub out Rules API client that deletes and re-sends stream with geo-rule.

 ## Random notes: